 - 2 egg beaten

-- 1 cup raspberries frozen works fine, too
+- 1 ½ cup raspberries frozen can be used

-- Bake for 20 minutes or until tester comes out clean.
-Cool on a wire rack.
+- Bake until golden brown and a tester inserted comes out with a few crumbs attached, about 20 minutes.
+Cool on a rack.